 - Class C (Conductive) hard hats do not offer electrical protection

 Each revision of the ANSI Z89.1 standard has specific labeling requirements for hard hats.
 In order to be an ANSI approved hard hat, it must have the following information clearly marked inside the hat:

 - Manufacturer's name

-- ANSI class designation (G, E or C)
+- ANSI type (type I or II) and class designation (G, E or C)

 - Date of manufacture

-Sizing and care instructions must accompany the hard hat, but do not have be included on the hard hat.
+Instructions for care and use must accompany, but do not need to be included on, the hard hat.